digiou/pviz-site/README.md

-# PViz - Visualising P2P Simulations!
+# PViz - Visualising P2P Simulations

-## What is PViz?
+## What is this?
-*more information coming soon*
+This is a repository of PViz's static site.